Records and Archives Management Policy

-- ensure records requiring permanent retention will be transferred into the custody of the University Archives in accordance with authorised retention authorities.
+- Ensures records requiring permanent retention will be transferred into the custody of the University Archives in accordance with authorised retention authorities.

 (11) The University:

-- follows sound procedures for the storage of all information and records, including those in electronic format.
-This includes the development and implementation of appropriate disaster preparedness planning, vital records, and heritage program.
+- Follows sound procedures for the storage of all information and records, including those in electronic format.
+This includes the development and implementation of appropriate disaster preparedness planning, identifying high risk and high value records and a heritage program.